-During the year under review, the member of the committee met 2 (two) times viz 14th August, 2019 and 14th February, 2020.
+During the year under review, the member of the committee met once viz 15th September, 2020.
 The necessary quorum was present at all the meetings.
+In view of Covid-19 pandemic all these Committe meetings were held in video conferencing / other audio-visual mode.